Your gap is Alignment across actors: permits, activities, and communication

 Work Preceding Communication

-“If there’s already work being done, it means it’s going through."
+“If you already see work being done, that means the project is pushing through."

 Community member